zydou/arti/doc/Semver.md

 and generally try to make it easy for out-of-tree users of these crates to do a semver upgrade - ie, to try to make their source code changes reasonably easy.
-(This is a woolly goal, not a well-defined hard requirement.)
+(This is a goal, not a well-defined hard requirement.)

 When we consider that particular crates' APIs have become sufficiently solid and future-proof,